Buying At Auction

 - All lots must be paid for and removed by Thursday 5.30pm.
 Purchasers who do not pay and collect by this time may have their bids refused in future sales

 - Payment can be made by cash, debit card or bank transfer.
-Credit card or customer not present card transactions may be limited to £500
+Customer not present card transactions will be limited to £500

 - A buyer’s premium of 16% plus VAT is charged on the hammer price